 National Open Youth Orchestra in rehearsal

-Please note that it will help both you and this trust if you read this page carefully before making your
+Please note that it will help both you and this trust if you carefully read the Support Criteria page and this page before making your

 application for assistance.

 Organisations not registered as charities or those that have been registered for less than a year.